Vaccine Information for Your Office Staff and Patients

 This resource explains how vaccines work.
 It includes how the immune system works to fight illnesses, how vaccines work by developing immunity through imitating an infection and the different types of vaccines including live, attenuated vaccines, inactivated vaccines, toxoid vaccines, subunit vaccines and conjugate vaccines and explains why some vaccines require more than one dose.
 This is a two-page handout in easy to understand language which could be reviewed at a staff meeting to help better educate medical assistants and front office staff or even to parents who have general questions about vaccines and how they work.

 This website is all about the Vaccines for Children Program (VFC).
 It includes information about which patients qualify for the VFC program, benefits of the VFC program for parents and links to find information about your specific state’s VFC coordinator.
 Additionally, if you click on the providers button you will find additional information on filing VAERS or CMR Reports, the VFC program as well as Storage and Handling Training.

 Catching Up Patients Who Are Behind on Vaccines

 One of our biggest responsibilities it to help patients stay current on their immunizations.
 Due to the COVID-19 pandemic, more than 20% of infants and children are behind on their vaccines.
 Please review these links for information on how to bring patients up to date on their vaccines.

-Click here for Catch-Up Immunization Schedule for Persons aged 4 months-18 years who start late or who are more than 1 month behind, United States, 2021.
+Click here for a Catch-Up Immunization Schedule for Persons aged 4 months-18 years who started late or who are more than 1 month behind.

-Click here for Pneumococcal Conjugate Vaccine (PCF) Catch-Up Guidance for Children 4 Months through 4 Years of Age.
+Click here for Pneumococcal Conjugate Vaccine (PCV) Catch-Up Guidance for Children 4 Months through 4 Years of Age.